-Alternatively referred to as Control+Y and C-y, Ctrl+Y is a keyboard shortcut most often used to redo an action reversed using the undo command.
+Alternatively written as Control+Y and C-y, ^y, Ctrl+Y is a keyboard shortcut most commonly used to redo an action reversed using the undo command.
 For example, if you used the Ctrl+Z shortcut to undo what you thought was a mistake, but realize it wasn't, you could press Ctrl+Y to redo the previous action.
 Below are other programs that use this keyboard shortcut and related information.